 The policy response to falling enrolments by the Chinese Central Government first recognized the need to adjust the location of rural compulsory education schools to reflect changing local conditions in the Decision on the Basic Education Reform and Development of State Council issued in 2001.
 This new policy triggered the development of school location analysis and mapping at different levels of local government across China, building on work already taking place in some advanced jurisdictions like Beijing which had experience of school mapping.
-School location and types of provision have changed very considerably in the case study areas and it is to a more detailed examination of these changes that we now turn using the data available51.
+School location and types of provision have changed very considerably in the case study areas and it is to a more detailed examination of these changes that we now turn using the data available.

-3. Demographic Changes and Falling Numbers of School-Age Children
+8.3 Demographic Changes and Falling Numbers of School-Age Children

 The one child policy has resulted in a dramatic decrease in the birth rate in China since the 1970s.
-The birth rate in 1994 was 17.7‰ compared to 33.4‰ in 1970, a fall to 50% of its former value.
-The natural population growth rate had dropped to 11.2‰ from 25.8‰ over the same period.
-China experienced its fastest ever rate of urbanization during the 1990s: the number of cities increased from 517 (1992) to 663 (2000); the number of townships (zhen) increased from 10,587 to 20,312 in 2000.
-A large wave of rural citizens moved into urban areas and smaller townships.
-The proportion of the population who possessed urban residential identity grew from 26.2% in 1990 to over 36% in 2000 and is now over 50%.
-These changes led to the radical decline in the overall enrolment of students, especially in rural areas.
-The number of rural students in 1995 was 93 million and a number of new entrants 18 million.
-By 2000 only five years later the number of rural students enrolled had fallen to 85 million and the number of new entrants was 12.5 million.
-The average size of rural schools began to fall below the national standard of about 350 students, and the numbers of small schools with enrolments below 250 started to increase (出处).
-These national changes are reflected in data from Tongzhou in Beijing and Ansai in Shaanxi and in particular townships this is discussed in the next sections.
+The birth rate in 1994 was 17.7 % compared to 33.4 % in 1970, a fall to 50 % of its former value.
+The natural population growth rate had dropped to 11.2 % from 25.8 % over the same period.
+China experienced its fastest ever rate of urbanization during the 1990s: the number of cities increased from 517 (1992) to 663 (2000); the number of townships (zhen) increased from 10,587 to

-51 It was not possible to replicate all the analyses across all three case studies as a result of different quality and availability of historic records showing changes in enrolments and school types.
-Nevertheless, many trnends can be identified and it the direction of travel of changes is generally evident.
+&lt;sup>1It was not possible to replicate all the analyses across all three case studies as a result of different quality and availability of historic records showing changes in enrolments and school types.
+Nevertheless, many trends can be identified and the direction of travel of changes is generally evident.